Discover what you are naturally good at

 • ISTPs also appreciate physical contact, but they know how to draw boundaries if someone crosses their personal space too often or without appropriate conversational cues.

-• ISTPs are also very observant of their surroundings and make for potentially terrific detectives in their personal and professional life.
+• ISTPs are also very observant of their surroundings and make for potentially terrific detectives in their personal and professional lives.

 • ISTPs tend to be introverted and prefer spending time with a select few people they know well, rather than large groups of unfamiliar faces.